 Well worth burning a few hours on.
-Check out the site by clicking this link.

 PurposeGames (not a typo) are a user-generated content site where both students and teachers can submit games in exchange for rewards.
 From a learning anatomy perspective that means there’s tons of great free content that can help you in getting an edge.

-Check out the anatomy tag of the site here.
-There you’ll find hundreds of games covering many different areas.
+You’ll find hundreds of games covering many different areas.
 Topics include; brain anatomy (as shown in the game above), bones, anatomy of the heart, skin, ear and eye.
 Just to name a few.